josbeir/cakephp-mercure/README.md

 The plugin provides a View Helper to generate Mercure URLs in your templates.

-First, load the helper in your controller or `AppView`:
+First, load the helper in `AppView`:

 ```php
 // In src/View/AppView.php